 Creativity.
 Dignity.
 Joy.

-At the Raleigh Music Collective, we aim to foster a diverse musical community of young musicians whose lives are changed through the power of music education.
+We aim to foster a diverse community of young musicians whose lives are changed through the power of music education.

 “Over the years, I have been a part of the Raleigh Music Collective and it has made such a positive impact on my life and to others.
 Its unwavering dedication to the art of music and its positive impact on our community is truly praiseworthy.
 I’ve never seen so much growth from my playing skills from any other program, and I’m so grateful to be around such amazing musicians.”